tgbugs/interlex/alt/README.md

 5. Make sure you create a `~/.mypass` file that conforms to the syntax of `~/.pgpass` i.e. each line should look like `server.url.org:port:dbname:user:password` and should have read write permission only for your user (`chmod 0600`).

+# Testing
+On a redeploy, the easiest way to test whether everything is working is to change TestRoutes.host in `test/test_alt.py` to match the test server and then run `python -m unittest test/test_alt.py`.
+TODO add this to the deploy scripts for the test server?
+Simple testing `curl --header 'Host: uri.interlex.org' http://${TEST_HOST}/base/ilx_0109470.ttl`